40 Condesa & Roma Norte Restaurants + Cafes, Mexico City

 Clara y Ema restaurant Condesa Mexico City

-Clara y Ema are one of those places that serve just one signature dish but do it so well.
+Clara y Ema serve just one signature dish SO well.
 Their delicious egg and cheese brioche breakfast buns can be upgraded to include bacon or sausage.

 The combo with a huge and coffee for 140 pesos is a bargain!